ctechfilmuniversity/workshop_ws2425_matsha/docs/01_slides/matsha_ws2425_05_brdf_slides.md

 --

-Both aspects - realistic looking and usable models - led to the term Physically-Based Rendering (PBR).
+Both aspects - realistic looking and usable models - led to the term Physically-Based (PB).